 label

-Whether or not to label values automatically.
+Whether or not to label outlier values.
 Valid values are TRUE or FALSE.
 Default is FALSE.
-If TRUE, this options will assign labels to outlier values on some charts.
-Only some individual charts are labelled, not the panel diagnostics chart.
+If TRUE, this option will assign labels to outlier values on some charts.
+Charts that support labels are as follows: "diagnostics", "cooksd", "dffits", "dfbetas", "rstudentbypredicted", and "rstudentbyleverage".

 id

 If the label parameter is TRUE, this parameter determines which value is assigned to the label.
 By default, the row number will be assigned.
-You may also assign a column name from the input dataset to use as the label value.
+You may also assign a column name from the input dataset to this parameter to use as the label value.

 Details